Restricted projections in positive characteristic via Fourier extension and restriction estimates: Introduction

 \begin{question} Given $X\subset G(d, m)$ and $E\subset \mathbb{F}_q^d$ with $|E|< q^m$, what conditions on $X$ and $E$ do we need so that there exists a positive proportion of elements $V\in X$ such that $|\pi_V(E)|\gg |E|?$ \end{question}

 For $X\subset G(d, m)$ and $E\subset \mathbb F_q^d,$ we define

 and

 When $X=G(d, m)$, the topic was initially studied by Chen in \cite{Ch18}, Bright and Gan \cite{BG} then refined Chen's argument to obtain improvements.
 Recent progress can be found in \cite{LPV} by Lund, Pham, and Vinh for $d=2$, and in \cite{F.R.25} by Fraser and Rakhmonov for Salem sets.
+These results are of independent interest and also form part of a broader program aimed at developing a general framework for improving the current bounds in the Erd\H{o}s--Falconer distance problem \cite{CEHIK12, IR, MPPRS22}, inspired by the machinery developed in \cite{Du3, alex-fal} for the continuous setting.

 For geometric intuition, we include the following pictures.